Who is eligible to apply?

 What are the details of the award?

-- Scholarships of $10,000 will be awarded to incoming first year law students.
+- Up to 10 scholarships of $10,000 will be awarded to incoming first year law students.

 - Students may transfer from one institution to another and retain the award.